top of page

 Endocannabinoid System

-The endocannabinoid system (ECS) is a network of receptors found on the central and peripheral nervous systems of all mammals and most animals.
+The endocannabinoid system (ECS) is a network of receptors found in the central and peripheral nervous systems of all mammals and most animals.
 The ECS was discovered through research on cannabinoids found in cannabis.
-Both naturally occurring and plant sourced chemical compounds interact with the ECS to regulate processes such as mood, insomnia, pain, digestion and more.
+Both naturally occurring and plant-sourced chemical compounds interact with the ECS to regulate processes such as mood, insomnia, pain, digestion, and more.
 (See Cannabinoid).

 Entourage Effect